-Joomla does not download the latest version information every time you ask it to tell you if there's a new version available for an extension.
+Joomla does not download the latest version information every time you visit the Updates page.
 This would be too slow and bog down the servers of the third party developers providing this update information.
 Instead, it caches the updates for 1 to 24 hours (configurable), with the default being 6 hours.
 In very rare cases this updates cache may get "stuck" beyond this time limit and needs to be manually refreshed.